 iJTM obtains journey time information by detecting smartphones and similar devices.
 As a smartphone passes an iJTM-enabled iMesh router, the router obtains the MAC address of the smartphone and converts it to a unique and anonymous string of data called 'SHAtag'.

-iJTM is available as an add-on to iMesh and iCell hardware.
+iJTM is available as a firmware upgrade to iMesh and iCell hardware.
 This means you can deploy iJTM as part of an existing iMesh network which journey time data being sent in parallel with other serves.
 Alternatively you can deploy iJTM on an iCell router at standalone locations such as in remote, rural areas.

 Figure 1: iJTM schematic